 - Are you short of breath when you wake up at night?

 - Do you have heart problems?
-Have you suffered a stroke?
+Have you had a stroke?